 The Closing and completion of the Fiat Transaction marked a new opportunity for the Chrysler brands and businesses, and the beginning of the Fiat Alliance, under ownership of New Chrysler.
 With the assumption and assignment process complete, New Chrysler was able to restart production and resume normal business operations of the Debtors' former businesses.
-Now fully operational, New Chrysler is in the process of implementing a five-year business plan announced November 4, 2009, whereby New Chrysler will introduce Fiat's fuel-efficient small to mid-sized vehicle platforms in its product offerings.
+Now fully operational, New Chrysler is in the process of implementing a fiveyear business plan announced November 4, 2009, whereby New Chrysler will introduce Fiat's fuel-efficient small to mid-sized vehicle platforms in its product offerings.
 The creation of New Chrysler through these Chapter 11 Cases not only involved the preservation of the Debtors' businesses in a value maximizing transaction for the benefit of stakeholders in the Chapter 11 Cases, but also saved thousands of jobs and saved numerous communities from financial calamity.
-New Chrysler, to provide for its continued operations, assumed the Debtors' employee taxqualified pension (but not union retiree medical) plans and other tax-qualified employee benefit plans, the cost of which otherwise would have been absorbed, in large part, by the American taxpayer and assumed the Debtors' retiree medical plans with respect to all populations other than the UAW-represented employees.
-With respect to
+New Chrysler, to provide for its continued operations, assumed the Debtors' employee pension (but not union retiree medical) and benefit plans, the cost of which otherwise would have been absorbed, in large part, by the American taxpayer.